 Things to do in Canada

 Unless you’ve got a giant year-long holiday, you’re not going to see everything in one trip.
-I was born here and I haven’t seen half of Canada’s attractions.
+I was born here and I haven’t seen half of Canada’s tourist attractions.
 But I have seen plenty.
-If you’re looking for things to do in Canada and planning a trip to the Great White North, let me tell you about my Canada, and the places I recommend visiting.
+We’ve got cities, mountains, lakes and adventure and wildlife.

 What’s so great about Banff?

-In Banff you can hike, ski, stare happily at the snow-tipped Rocky Mountains all day long, kayak on the Bow River (trust me, it’s easy), take the gondola up Sulphur Mountain, soak in the healthy mountain hot springs.
+In Banff you can hike, ski or stare happily at the snow-tipped Rocky Mountains all day long.
+You can kayak on the Bow River (trust me, it’s easy), take the gondola up Sulphur Mountain for the views and soak in healthy mountain hot springs.

-Don’t forget Whistler, BC
+2) Visit Whistler, BC

 Another amazing Canadian mountain destination is Whistler, two hours from Vancouver, where you can do every kind of mountain sport that exists, zip line over the trees and stay in fancy hotels.

 Cycling around Stanley Park is a highlight, as is hanging around the scenic harbour.
 If you’re really adventurous you can climb the Grouse Grind Trail, a tough vertical hike from the North Vancouver plateau to the Grouse Mountain peak.
 (I took the gondola.
 And then I went shopping on Robson Street.
 Call me tough.)

 Note: the city of Vancouver is not located on Vancouver Island.
 It’s all a ploy to confuse you.